Ronda Rousey: Record-setting championship reign

-It was announced at the UFC 168 post-fight press conference that Rousey would defend the UFC Women's Bantamweight Championship against fellow Olympic medalist and undefeated fighter Sara McMann in the main event at UFC 170 on February 22, 2014.
+Rousey defended her UFC Women's Bantamweight Championship against fellow Olympic medalist and undefeated fighter Sara McMann in the main event at UFC 170 on February 22, 2014.
 Rousey won the fight by TKO after knocking down McMann with a knee to the body just over a minute into the first round.
 This marked Rousey's first career win via a method other than armbar.
 The stoppage led to controversy, with some sports writers and attendants finding it premature.

 In 2014, Rousey was named one of espnW's Impact 25.

-On April 11, 2014, it was announced that Rousey would defend the UFC Women's Bantamweight Championship against Alexis Davis in the co-main event at UFC 175 on July 5, 2014.
+Rousey defended the UFC Women's Bantamweight Championship against Alexis Davis in the co-main event at UFC 175 on July 5, 2014.
 She won the fight via knockout 16 seconds into the first round.
 Rousey broke her thumb during the fight.
 The emphatic win also earned Rousey her second Performance of the Night bonus award.

 A match between Rousey and Cat Zingano was scheduled to take place at UFC 182 for the women's bantamweight title.
 However, the fight was moved to February 28, 2015, at UFC 184.
-Rousey defeated Zingano with an armbar in 14 seconds, the shortest match in UFC championship history until Conor McGregor defeated José Aldo in 13 seconds 11 months later.
+Rousey defeated Zingano with an armbar in 14 seconds, the shortest title match in the history of UFC until Conor McGregor defeated José Aldo in 13 seconds 11 months later.

 Rousey fought Bethe Correia on August 1, 2015, in Brazil, at UFC 190, winning the bout by knockout 34 seconds into the first round.
 Rousey dedicated the match to "Rowdy" Roddy Piper, who died the day before, commenting that Piper was one of her inspirations and had endorsed her use of his nickname.
+This fight earned her another Performance of the Night award.

 The bout was Rousey's sixth with the UFC, all of which had been victories.
 She spent 1077 seconds in the octagon to attain all six and accumulated $1,080,000 in prize money; this equated to nearly $1002.79 for every second spent fighting.
 Her average time of 2 minutes and 59 seconds was less than the average time of a single match in every UFC weight class, the fastest of which was the Heavyweight division with a time of 7 minutes and 59 seconds.